Praqma/k8s-probes-demo/README.md

     As, for some silly reason the `CMD`  defined in the `Dockerfile` is ignored, when kubernetes `command` is specified manually.

-Also, for TROUBLEMAKER to be able to mess with the readiness probe, it needs to randomly delete and create the `/readiness.txt` file.
+Also, for TROUBLEMAKER to be able to mess with the readiness probe, it needs to randomly delete and create the `/probecheck.txt` file.
 It does that by running two shell processes, which fire up at random intervals.
-One of them creates the `/readiness.txt` file, and the other deletes the file at another random interval.
+One of them creates the `/probecheck.txt` file, and the other deletes the file at another random interval.

 To be able to do that, the `DocumentRoot` directory of the main web container is mounted as a shared volume between the main container and the side-car.
 On the main container, it is mounted at the `/usr/share/nginx/html` mount-point.
 However, on the TROUBLEMAKER side-car, it is mounted on `/shared`.
-The troublemaker container knows that the `readiness.txt` file is found/accessible as `/shared/readiness.txt`.
+The troublemaker container knows that the `probecheck.txt` file is found/accessible as `/shared/probecheck.txt`.

 You can of-course run this in plain docker, or docker-compose, for very basic testing.
 However, the real behavior is observed in Kubernetes, and for that, some `deployment-*.yaml` files are provided.